 What is Raiz?

-Raiz is a revolutionary new automated investment service delivered via an easy to use app.
-It allows you to automatically invest your spare change into a diversified portfolio of exchange traded funds (ETFs).
+Raiz is a micro-investing app that allows you to automatically invest your spare change into a diversified portfolio of exchange traded funds (ETFs).
 Raiz is about investing small amounts of money on a regular basis and accumulating wealth over time, without affecting your lifestyle.
 It can be thought of as the digital equivalent of a coin jar.

 The app has been designed and built to ensure for the optimal user experience.
 Once you download the app, Raiz will ask for some personal details in order to suggest an investment portfolio combination that matches your nominated risk profile.
 Raiz is linked to the user’s bank account and credit cards upon sign-up.
 Depending on who you bank with, this should be a fairly straightforward process.
 However, some financial institutions may require an RSA token for login.